 Support Groups (Spiritual Development)

 Drug addiction is destructive.
 One area that it most impacts is self-esteem and spiritual wellbeing.
 Part of the treatment and recovery process is to help rebuild that spiritual side of a person.
 For most, this will involve support groups like A.A. or N.A., but there are also other programs to help develop spiritual recovery over drug addiction.
-Some of this begins in rehab, the foundation is laid.
-After treatment, it is continued through the programs that best suits the individual.
+Some of this begins in rehab where the foundation is laid, but after treatment, it is continued through the programs and steps that best suits the individual.
 There is strength and support found through going to 12-step meetings.
 But individuals can also find healing for their spiritual wellbeing by being involved with a religious affiliation or through other holistic means.